Valee

-Valee Taylor, known mononymously as Valee, is an American rapper known for his mixtape 1988 which got him signed to Kanye West's record label GOOD Music and Def Jam Recordings.
-He released GOOD Job, You Found Me on March 2, 2018.
-The first song he released was with Ty Money ("Cash Don't Bend").
+Valee Taylor (born August 27, 1988) is an American rapper from Chicago, Illinois.
+His third mixtape, 1988 (2017) was discovered by Pusha T, who led him to sign with fellow Chicago rapper Kanye West's record label GOOD Music, an imprint of Def Jam Recordings in February 2018.
+His debut extended play (EP), GOOD Job, You Found Me was released the following month and executive produced by West.
+In May of that year, his single "Womp Womp" (featuring Jeremih) narrowly entered both the Bubbling Under Hot 100 and Canadian Hot 100.
+In the following year, he parted ways with the label.

 Early life

 Valee Taylor grew up on Chicago's South Side, living in the Robert Taylor Homes and moving repeatedly once they were demolished.
-Valee has said his mother exposed him to musicians such as Erykah Badu, Sade, Jill Scott all at an early age.
-To this day, he still references the artists showed to him at a young age as heavily influential on his current music.
-Taylor was well trained as an auto mechanic and made money by working on people's automobiles from his mothers garage.
+Valee has said his mother exposed him to musicians such as Erykah Badu, Sade, Jill Scott at an early age.
+Valee pays homage to the artists frequently in his music.
+He was trained as an auto mechanic, and earned income by working on automobiles from his mother's garage prior to recording.

-Throughout his schooling, he had repeated issues with anger and his outbursts led to him being kicked out of numerous schools.
-The rapper cites Cash Money, and Project Pat as early hip hop influences.
+Throughout his schooling, he had repeated issues with anger, and his outbursts led to his expulsion from numerous schools.
+The rapper cites Cash Money and Project Pat as early hip hop influences.

 Taylor says he decided to make music on a whim while living in the South Side of Chicago.
 He says he was on his way to purchase a video game system, but on the way decided to go to Guitar Center instead.
 He purchased the necessary equipment to start making beats and shortly after he began rapping over them.